mosesamaro/chessjure/README.md

 Chessjure is a work in progress chess application I've been writing to learn Clojure.

-It is written using Clojurescript using the quiescent clojurescript react wrapper library.
+It is written in Clojurescript using the quiescent clojurescript react wrapper library.

 The application currently features
 * Move validation